Pixellot/data-api-docs/docs/data-api/playon-external-content-integration-flow.md

 ## Overview

-This README provides a comprehensive guide to the integration flow for external content in the PlayOn system.
+This is a comprehensive guide to the integration flow for external content for PlayOn.
 The integration process allows partners to seamlessly incorporate their game videos into our platform through a structured API workflow.

 ## System Components